🍷Aionysus

 Frequently Asked Questions About Boal Borges 1875

-Boal Borges 1875 is one of the oldest commercially available wines in the world, at over 145 years old.
-It is a pre-phylloxera vintage, meaning it was made before the devastating vine epidemic that destroyed most European vineyards.
+Boal Borges 1875 is one of the oldest commercially available wines in the world, at 151 years old.
+It is from the pre-phylloxera era, made during the early years of the phylloxera outbreak that arrived on Madeira around 1872.
 The wine was produced from ungrafted Boal vines on their original rootstock, which many believe produced wines of superior concentration and complexity.
-Today, fewer than 100 casks of pre-phylloxera Madeira exist worldwide.
+Today, vanishingly few casks of pre-phylloxera-era Madeira exist worldwide.

 Pre-phylloxera Madeira represents one of the most secure wine investments available.
 Boal Borges 1875 is essentially indestructible and will continue improving indefinitely, while the supply can only diminish over time.
 The combination of extreme rarity, historical significance, and the wine's immortality makes it highly sought-after by collectors.
 Ensure provenance documentation from H.M.
 Borges or reputable auction houses.